nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Listing names from name database: `list name`
-Displays all the names currently stored in the names database.
+You can display all the names currently stored in the names database.
 Format: `list name`

 Example usages: